 Skip to main content

 The Analytics page at /app/subscriptions/analytics gives you a reporting-focused view of your subscription business.
 From a single screen you can check key metrics, visualize trends over a date range, narrow the data by product or billing cadence, and export the current view for offline analysis.
-All filters apply to both the KPI cards and the trend chart, so what you see on screen is always what you export.
+Most filters apply to both the KPI cards and the trend chart.
+The exception is the Created trend tab, which always shows one bar per UTC day and uses only the selected date range.
 In the Medusa Admin sidebar, go to Subscriptions → Analytics.

 Filtering the report

-The filter bar at the top of the page controls all data on screen.
-Changes to any filter refresh both the KPI cards and the trend chart immediately.
+The filter bar at the top of the page controls the analytics view.
+Changes to the date range, product, or cadence refresh the dashboard immediately.

 FilterDescription